 - Part A (Hospital Insurance).
 Most people do not have to pay for Part A. If you or your spouse worked for at least 10 years in Medicare-covered employment, you should be able to qualify for premium-free Part A insurance.
 (If you were a Federal employee at any time both before and during January 1983, you will receive credit for your Federal employment before January 1983.)
 Otherwise, if you are age 65 or older, you may be able to buy it.
-Contact 1-800-MEDICARE 800-633-4227), (TTY: 877-486-2048) for more information. - Part B (Medical Insurance).
+Contact 1-800-MEDICARE (800-633-4227), (TTY 877-486-2048) for more information. - Part B (Medical Insurance).
 Most people pay monthly for Part B. Generally, Part B premiums are withheld from your monthly Social Security check or your retirement check. - Part C (Medicare Advantage).
 You can enroll in a Medicare Advantage plan to get your Medicare benefits.
-We offer a Medicare Advantage plan.
+We offer a Medicare Advantage HMO plan in limited geographic areas (Chesapeake, Hampton, Newport News, Norfolk, Poquoson, Portsmouth, and Virginia Beach).
 Please review the information on coordinating benefits with Medicare Advantage plans on the next page. - Part D (Medicare prescription drug coverage).
-There is a monthly premium for Part D coverage.
-Before enrolling in Medicare Part D, please review the important disclosure notice from us about the FEHB prescription drug coverage and Medicare.
-The notice is on the first inside page of this brochure.
+Part D (Medicare prescription drugcoverage).
+There is a monthly premiumfor Part D coverage.
+Before enrolling in Medicare Part D, please review theimportant disclosure notice from us about the FEHB prescription drug coverageand Medicare.
+The notice is on the firstinside page of this brochure.
 For people with limited income and resources, extra help in paying for a Medicare prescription drug plan is available.
-For more information about this extra help, visit Social Security Administration online at www.socialsecurity.gov, or call them at 800-772-1213 (TTY: 800-325-0778).

-Should I enroll in Medicare?
+For more informationabout this extra help, visit the Social Security Administration online at www.socialsecurity.gov, or call themat 800-772-1213 (TTY 800-325-0778). - Should I enroll in Medicare?

 The decision to enroll in Medicare is yours.
 We encourage you to apply for Medicare benefits 3 months before you turn age 65.
 It's easy.
-Just call the Social Security Administration toll-free number 800-772-1213, (TTY: 800-325-0778) to set up an appointment to apply.
+Just call the Social Security Administration toll-free number 800-772-1213, (TTY 800-325-0778) to set up an appointment to apply.
 If you do not apply for one or more Parts of Medicare, you can still be covered under the FEHB Program.